Share houses, boarders and lodgers

 - The eviction moratorium in Boarding Houses

-During the moratorium period if you live in a registrable boarding house and meet the COVID-19 'impacted tenant' eligibility criteria (that is, if you've lost 25% or more of your income due to the COVID-19 health crisis), then you must be given 6 months notice for an eviction for non payment of fees (occupancy fees or rent or fees for services).
+However, if you live in a registrable boarding house, meet the COVID-19 'impacted tenant' eligibility criteria (that is, if you lost 25% income or more due to the health crisis) , and received a notice for an eviction for non-payment of fees on or before 26 March 2021, then the following extended notice periods apply for any notices of eviction received:

-For most other evictions you will need to be given 90 days written notice, except for evictions involving serious damage to property; illegal use of premises; or violence.
+- 90 days written notice for most other evictions, except for evictions involving serious damage to property; illegal use of premises; or violence.

 - Living in share housing